April 05, 2018

 Bankruptcy can remain on your credit report for up to 7 or 10 years, depending on what type of bankruptcy was filed.
 Chapter 13 bankruptcy will stay on your file for 7 years, Chapter 7, for 10 years.

 This is a long time to wait until you’ll have clear credit again.
 If you’re worried about getting a loan after bankruptcy or being able to take out a credit card, keep in mind, the older this negative information is, the less it will lower your credit score.
-The diminishing impact of adverse history combined with the increasing positive lift from your credit building activity will allow you to get approved for financing well before your 7 or 10 year waiting period is over.
+The diminishing impact of adverse history combined with the increasing positive lift from your credit building activity will allow you to get approved for financing well before your 7 or

 Step one towards better credit is to request a copy of your report from each of the three credit reporting agencies—Experian®, TransUnion®, and Equifax®.
 Review it to make sure all of the accounts involved are labeled as discharged.
 You can order a free report once every 12 months from AnnualCreditReport.com.
 You won’t see your actual FICO score on these reports but you will be able to verify that everything was taken care of appropriately when you filed for bankruptcy.